espiox/Arcade-Compatible-Platforms/README.md

-# openFPGA-Arcade-Platforms
+# Arcade-Compatible-Platforms
-Arcade Compatible Platform Files
+"Arcade Compatible" Platform Files for openFPGA

-Set pack of JSON info files and (eventually) image files for Arcade Compatible cores for the openFPGA platform on Analogue Pocket.
+Pack of JSON info files (and eventually BIN image files) for Arcade Compatible cores for the openFPGA platform on Analogue Pocket.
 Includes more accurate names, dates and manfacturers.